An Interview with The Emily Program’s South Sound Site Director

 Stacy: What clients have the opportunity to learn at The Emily Program is often the foundation of their success in recovery.
 The expertise of staff members and the healing environment in which services are offered allow for holistic change.

-If you or a patient need help for an eating disorder, contact us at 1-888-645-5323 or fill out our web form.
+If you or a patient need help with an eating disorder, contact us at 1-888-364-5977 or fill out our web form